310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Chiaki %}
-Oh, really...?
+Oh, really…?
 But I was trying my best to hug, pat and praise them for every single thing they do.

 {% endbubble %}
 {% bubble Midori2 %}
-You’re awful at it...
-Like, you do that to basically everyone in the same fashion, so it’s hard to tell if that’s real praise or not—
+You’re awful at it… Like, you do that to basically everyone in the same fashion, so it’s hard to tell if that’s real praise or not—

 It always felt like you were just trying to praise us with *something*, anything, like giving candy to a kid, and it really ticked me off.

 {% endbubble %}
 {% bubble Chiaki frown %}
-I see...
-This is quite difficult for me.
+I see… This is quite difficult for me.
 I’m not that good at communicating with people, to be honest.

 I was living a very lonely youth before I met you guys.